2019 Hawthorn Football Club season

 The 2019 Hawthorn Football Club season was the club's 95th season in the Australian Football League and 118th overall, the 20th season playing home games at the Melbourne Cricket Ground, the 19th season playing home games at the University of Tasmania Stadium, the 15th season under head coach Alastair Clarkson, and the 1st season with Ben Stratton as club captain.
 A 19-point loss to Sydney in round 14 meant that Hawthorn could not match their 15–7 record from 2018.
 A 70-point win over Gold Coast meant that for a tenth-consecutive season Hawthorn won at least 10 games.
-Hawthorn finished the season in ninth-place with a 11–11 record, thus missing the finals for the second time in the last three seasons.
+Hawthorn finished the season in ninth-place with an 11–11 record, thus missing the finals for the second time in the last three seasons.

 Club summary

-The 2019 AFL season was the 123rd season of the VFL/AFL competition since its inception in 1897; having entered the competition in 1925, it was be the 95th season contested by the Hawthorn Football Club.
+The 2019 AFL season was the 123rd season of the VFL/AFL competition since its inception in 1897; having entered the competition in 1925, it was the 95th season contested by the Hawthorn Football Club.
 Tasmania and iiNet continued as the club's two major sponsors, as they have done since 2006 and 2013 respectively, while Adidas continued to manufacture the club's on-and-off field apparel, as they have done since 2013.
 Hawthorn continued its alignment with the Box Hill Hawks Football Club in the Victorian Football League, allowing Hawthorn-listed players to play with the Box Hill Hawks when not selected in AFL matches.